How to Ace Your VCE Biology Exam

 Week 5: Practice exams and revision

-• Complete full-length practice exams under timed conditions to simulate the real exam.
+• Do full-length practice exams under timed conditions.

-• Review your answers, identifying areas where you lost marks and revisiting those concepts.
+• Review your answers and revisit areas where you lost marks.

 • Make your own notes: Writing your own notes helps you remember and understand concepts better.
-It also shows where you might need more revision and where you may need to look at other sources to fill the gaps in your knowledge.
+It also shows where you might need to look at other sources to fill the gaps in your knowledge.

-• Active recall: Test yourself frequently to reinforce memory.
-Don’t just read your notes; try explaining concepts out loud or teaching them to someone else unaided.
+• Active recall: Test yourself regularly to reinforce memory.
+Explain concepts out loud or teach them to someone else.
 Hearing yourself speak will allow you to reflect on the clarity of your words and sentences.

 • Spaced repetition: Review topics multiple times with increasing intervals between each review session.
-E.g., you might review a topic after one day, then after three days, and later after a week, allowing the information to stay fresh in your memory just before it fades.
+For example, review a topic after one day, then after three days, and later after a week.
+This keeps the information fresh in your mind.

-• Group study: Collaborating with peers allows you to compare notes, ask questions, and get different perspectives on challenging topics.
+• Group study: Compare notes, ask questions, and get different perspectives on challenging topics.

 How to use practice exams and past papers